akeneo/pim-docs/design_pim/guides/add_new_page.rst

 Create the controller
 ---------------------

 Then, create your controller and register it.
-This controller will simply render a complete form extension.
-This controller will simply load the extension declared above.
+This controller will render a page form extension, with the extension declared above.

 .. code-block:: javascript